longtanwang/FMFM/README.md

 * **Hardebeck, J. L.**, and Shearer, P. M. (2003).
 Using S/P Amplitude Ratios to Constrain the Focal Mechanisms of Small Earthquakes.
 Bulletin of the Seismological Society of America, 93(6), 2434–2444.

 ### Related Publications
 * **Wang, L.**, Zhou, Y., Meng, H., Pei, W., and Zhou, S. (2025).
 P-wave First-motion Polarity Determination Using Order Statistics and Entropy Theory (POSE) with Applications to Southeastern Tibetan Plateau.
-ESS Open Archive.
+Journal of Geophysical Research: Solid Earth, 131, e2025JB032118. https://doi.org/10.1029/2025JB032118.
 * **Pei, W.**, Zhuang, J., and Zhou, S. (2025).
 Stochastic determination of arrival time and initial polarity of seismic waveform.
 Earth, Planets and Space, 77(1), 36.